Below: New weeds legislation introduced by Callaghan enabled control of problem weeds such as this wild artichoke near Gladstone in 1950.

 History of Agriculture PIRSA.

 During the decade in which A.R.
-Callaghan was Director of the SA Department of Agriculture, rapid changes were occurring in Australia’s economy, industries and society.
+Callaghan was Director of the SA Department of Agriculture it will be helpful to summarise the rapid changes that were occurring in Australia’s economy, industries and society.
 Following is a brief summary of this changing environment.

 The first signs of recovery were beginning to appear by 1939 when World War 2 broke out.
 Over the next six years, agricultural production was adversely affected by shortages of many key inputs, including fuels, vehicle tyres, fencing and building materials.
 Although farming was treated as a protected occupation, there were labour shortages.